CS467-OPM-Site/OPM/backend/README.md

 > {
 >     "title": "New Title",                     # Optional - note that a title is mandatory for a task, so no possibility of deleting a title
 >     "description": "This is another task!",   # Optional
->     "assignedTo": 1,                          # Optional, ID of the user who it is being assigned to
+>     "assignedTo": 1,                          # Optional, userProjectID of the user who it is being assigned to
 >     "priority": "High",                       # Optional, must be one of 'High', 'Medium', 'Low', 'None'
 >     "sprintID": 1,                            # Optional, ID of sprint to change to
 >     "dueDate": "2024-08-08",                  # Optional, new due date